chucknorris/uppercut/README.markdown

 It helps keep to the product updated, pays for site hosting, etc. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4410250

 # RELEASE NOTES
+=1.1.x.x=
+* Adding in support for xUnit.
+* Adding in support for StorEvil.

 =1.0.3.0=
+* Fixed a bug with path to solution no longer being respected at v1 after Linux patch.
+(361)
 * Upgraded Mono Migration Analyzer to v2.6 (360)

 =1.0.2.0=